Fentanest/ghost-webp-conversion/README.md

 python cleanup.py
 ```

-This process collects the images to be deleted and creates a compressed file in the backup path.
+This process collects the images to be deleted and creates a compressed file in the `backup_path`.

 As with Step 5, you can use `--dry` and `--nobackup`.